Back to Blog

 Non-Lucrative Visa

-Designed for people with sufficient savings or passive income; no local work is permitted.
+Designed for individuals with sufficient savings or passive income.
+No local work permitted.

 Digital Nomad Visa

-Designed for remote workers earning outside Spain, with specific income and documentation thresholds.
+Designed for remote workers earning income outside Spain.
+Requires defined income thresholds and documentation.

 Work Visa

-Employer-sponsored and generally harder to obtain without pre-arranged employment.
+Employer-sponsored and difficult to obtain without pre-existing employment alignment.

 Student Visa

-Often a useful entry route, but not usually a complete long-term strategy on its own.
+Often used as a strategic entry point, but not a long-term solution on its own.
+It is subject to your education parameters.

 Income Strategy: The Non-Negotiable Variable

-• Remote professionals on U.S. or global income
+• Remote professionals earning U.S. or global income

 • Entrepreneurs with external revenue